 The first person from the Indian subcontinent to receive a US patent, Bose was a pioneer in the field of wireless telecommunication – a field which would eventually lead to invention of the radio, TV, WiFi & cell phones. pic.twitter.com/NsYIqn5gjj— The Better India (@thebetterindia) November 23, 2019

-Another twist is that some argue that the coherer used by Marconi was designed by the French physicist Édouard Branly in 1890, which was a tube having iron filings that fused with the applied radio signal voltage on one end.
+Another twist is that some argue that French physicist Édouard Branly designed the coherer used by Marconi in 1890, a tube with iron filings that fused with the applied radio signal voltage on one end.
 The coherer needed to be tapped regularly to imitate Morse codes repeatedly.
 Oliver Joseph Lodge further modeled this detector to demonstrate radio wave transmission in 1894.

 The making of the vacuum tube or diode in 1904 by the English inventor John Ambrose Fleming marked another important event in the early radio broadcasting history before transistors, which facilitated the conversion of alternating current to direct current.